brendonhall/farmfinder/README.md

     pip install fieldfinder

+You can also install `fieldfinder` from source.
+Clone the `fieldfinder` repo.
+Go into the `fieldfinder` directory and run:

+    pip install -e .

 ## Quickstart
 `fieldfinder` is designed to calculate a spectral index (such as NDVI) from an 8-band PlanetScope AnalyticMS image, and output a raster mask that indicates where the mask exceeds a given threshold.
 This can be used to indicate regions with heavy vegetation, such as agricultural fields.
 The following example demonstrates how to create an NVDI spectral index from an 8-band PlanetScope image, and output a mask file with values of 255 where NDVI > 0.65, and zero otherwise.
 The output file is reprojected to lat/long (EPSG:4326) coordinates.